 MTU Maintenance repairs engines manufactured under programs in which the company is a risk- and revenue-sharing partner.
 In addition, the Group also supports engines manufactured by other engine makers.
+The repair portfolio comprises a large number of engine programs promising strong growth, such as the PW1100G or V2500 for the A320 family of aircraft, the CFM56, the GE90G and the CF34.
 MTU Maintenance thus offers a comprehensive range of services and full-package solutions for all major types of engines in virtually all thrust categories; in addition to aero engines, it also has industrial gas turbines in its portfolio.

 Read more about Commercial OEM and Spare-parts Business

 The company is a risk-and-revenue-sharing partner in the major commercial engine programs.
 Under the partnership arrangements, MTU assumes full development and production responsibility for the components and modules forming part of its work share.
 Typically, the program work share amounts to 10 to 20%, depending on the valuation of the module.
 MTU shares pro-rata in the revenues, in accordance with its work share.